Other Works of Agatha's

 you can see, you're missing much if you read solely a Poirot or Marple story.

-In what seems to be the largest section on Hercule Poirot Central, you'll find all that was mentioned above and more right here under "Other Works".
+In the largest section on Hercule Poirot Central, you'll find all that was mentioned above and more right here under "Other Works".

 To learn more about the other great heroes created by Agatha Christie, simply go to the "Other Sleuths" section.
 The other writings of Christie's